Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/administration/configuration/triggers.rst

 Before configuring the triggers, you need to define a parent/child relationship between trackers.
 Triggers only work on trackers that are part of hierarchy.
-To do so go to your :ref:`tracker hierarchy administration<Tracker-hierarchy>`.
+To do so go to :ref:`tracker hierarchy administration<Tracker-hierarchy>`.

 The triggers will be applied on each creation/update of artifacts.
-The triggers definition are based on the tracker hierarchy.
+The triggers definition is based on the tracker hierarchy.
 Only children that are part of the defined hierarchy will be taken into account by triggers.

 Triggers apply regardless of the permission of the user who does the change that will trigger the automation.